 And then there is Victoria Falls on both the Zambian and Zimbabwean sides, open for business throughout the year, and a must for any serious Africa-fanatic.

 EAST AND CENTRAL AFRICA

-That amazing spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of Tanzania’s Serengeti National Park, and approaching the dramatic Grumeti River crossings.
+That fantastic spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of Tanzania’s Serengeti National Park and approaching the dramatic Grumeti River crossings.

 Maasai Mara in Kenya is also a good bet (at any time of year) because even though the migration has not yet arrived, resident predators and prey species are plentiful, and the hordes of tourists have not yet arrived.

-Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, with the rainy season having just ended, and the views across the mountains and volcanic lakes go on for ever.
+Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, with the rainy season has just ended, and the views across the mountains and volcanic lakes go on forever.

 For lowland gorilla trekking, head out to Odzala-Kokoua National Park in Congo and take advantage of the dry season to tick of these gentle giants plus other specials such as bongos, forest buffaloes and forest elephants.

 For bird-watchers, June is a time of plenty in Uganda and Rwanda.
 The short rains have ended, and Albertine Rift endemics are there to be ticked off.

 Highly sought-after avian jewels such as green broadbill and green-breasted pitta are breeding and easier to locate.